-With program approval, students are allowed to transfer coursework numbered 400 or above, taken as a UW-Madison University Special student, toward the minimum credit requirement.
-Courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute taken as a UW-Madison Special student can count toward the minimum graduate coursework (50%) requirement.
+With program approval, students are allowed to transfer up to 9 credits of coursework numbered 400 or above taken as a UW-Madison University Special student minimum credit requirement.
+Courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute count toward the minimum graduate coursework (50%) requirement.
 Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.